 The planning and selection of projects for the local roadway system is very similar to that of the state trunkline.
-Local agencies were invited by a January 13, 2010 memorandum to submit proposed projects for consideration as part of an annual call-for projects (CFP).
+Local agencies were invited by an April 29, 2011 memorandum to submit proposed projects for consideration as part of an annual call-for projects (CFP).
 Agencies submitting multiple projects are requested to submit a prioritized list for consideration.
-The projects are programmed in order of the project's priority amongst the overall program project submittals.

-The emphasis of the local FY 2012 CFP was to address those locations with correctable fatality and injury crashes to support the department's efforts of reducing fatalities and serious injuries.
+The emphasis of the local FY 2013 CFP was to address those locations with correctable fatality and injury crashes to support the department's efforts of reducing fatalities and serious injuries.
 In the submittal, the local agency was required to provide a TOR analysis showing how the proposed improvement would address fatalities and injuries.
 In the TOR, all crash types and severity levels correctable by the proposed improvement were included.
 A minimum of five years of available crash data is to be used in the TOR analysis.
-For FY 2012 projects, 2005 to 2009 crash data was used.
+For FY 2013 projects, 2005 to 2009 (or the current availability) crash data was used.